 Let’s continue.”
 Now, the silences, the unspoken language of that exchange, is the language of

 television and video, and is the language that we know better even than words.

 Here for a compilation of Mackendrick’s student handouts on the subject.

-Here is an analysis of that sequence from the Watergate Hearings, from June 1973, which includes commentary from Mackendrick and a number of his students.
+Here is an analysis of that sequence from the Watergate Hearings, June 1973, which includes commentary from Mackendrick and his students.